ethannchen/learn-security-examples/privescalation/privEscalation.md

 Answer the following:

 1. Briefly explain the potential vulnerabilities in **insecure.ts**
+   - The application does not authenticate the user making the request.
+It simply checks the `userId` field in the request body, which can be manipulated by any attacker to impersonate another user and potentially change their role.

 2. Briefly explain how a malicious attacker can exploit them.
+   - The attacker can enumerate `userId` and try to change its role to user and the real admin will eventually lose their administrative rights.

 3. Briefly explain the defensive techniques used in **secure.ts** to prevent the privilege escalation vulnerability?
+   - Session-Based and Role-Based Authentication: The secure.ts uses session management which ensures that each request is associated with a specific logged-in user.
+This helps prevent unauthorized users from accessing sensitive routes, like `/update-role`.
+It also checks whether the logged-in user has an admin role before allowing the user to update another user’s role.